21 Mar Top 10 WordPress Security Issues You Should Know in 2021

 - Bad Login Practices

 WordPress sites get their WordPress login pages attacked the most.
-The WordPress admin uses the login page as the gateway for anyone who has complete access to the site.
+The WordPress admin uses the login page as the gateway for anyone with complete access to the site.
 There are many login mistakes – from weak credentials and staying logged in when you’re away from the website.

-With it comes to WordPress login protection, keep note of some these flawed login practices:
+With it comes to WordPress login protection, keep note of some of these flawed login practices:

 - Other measures including setting passwords to expire and restricting the dashboard access for a specific time

 - Making Contributors on Sites “Admins”